NOAH Compendium

 Cardboard box containing a 50 ml type I amber glass vial with a bromobutyl rubber stopper and aluminium cap.

-Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal products should be disposed of in accordance with national requirements.
+Special precautions for the disposal of unused veterinary medicinal product or waste materials derived from the use of such products

 Marketing Authorisation Holder (if different from distributor)